lhthang96/photos-book/README.md

 - Posting a story of a day with title, content with both paragraph and photos.
 - The UI idea is a book contains all the stories, content is shown as pages of the book.
+- Paragraph content supports rich text (bold, italic, list, ...) - `optional`

 Non-authenticated user:

 - Can only read non-private stories.
-- Can post story in trial mode.
-(Optional)
+- Can post story in trial mode. - `optional`

 ### Stacks